The Workshops Rail Museum Visit with Kids

 Opening Hours

-The Workshops Rail Museum is open daily from 9:30 am-4 pm.
+The Workshops Rail Museum is open daily from 9:30 am to 4 pm.

 They are closed on Christmas, Good Friday, Boxing Day, and Anzac Day.